Who doesn’t love that over the top Texas Roadhouse sweet potato?! Oh, Mama!! Check this copycat recipe out!!!!

 Are Sweet Potatoes Healthier than Regular Potatoes?

-Both regular potatoes and sweet potatoes are and excellent source of fiber with a great nutritional punch.
+Both regular potatoes and sweet potatoes are an excellent source of fiber with a great nutritional punch.

-Sweet potatoes have fewer calories and fewer carbs, despite more sugar.
+Sweet potatoes have fewer calories and fewer carbs, but more sugar.
+Sweet potatoes are also higher in fiber.

 Can Sweet Potatoes Be Yellow?